 I would also like to see horse racing much more strictly controlled and extreme steeplechase events curtailed or banned.
 At the very least I would like to see races such as the Grand National severely limited in terms of the risk factors to both animals and riders, if not banned altogether.
 I am also opposed to greyhound racing in it’s current form.

 Likewise I think the explosion in livestock abuse and the mechanisation of the livestock farming industry is a result of the cost pressures placed on farmers by food procurers and supermarkets.
 I would like to see our consumption of all such produce reduced and a fairer price paid to farmers for their produce as a start on the road to weaning the planet off animal products.

 I am a vehement campaigner against the production, sale and consumption of Foie Gras and have been involved in several campaigns to stop local restaurants serving this vile product.

 I am opposed to all forms of whaling, the killing of seals and a vocal and active campaigner against the killing of dolphins and pilot whales both in the Faeroe Islands and in Taji Cove Japan.
-Indeed I wrote along letter to the Japanese ambassador last year during the annual Taji dolphin drive to save a pod of dolphins from imminent slaughter.
+Indeed I wrote along letter to the Japanese ambassador in 2014 during the annual Taji dolphin drive to save a pod of dolphins from imminent slaughter.
 Sadly my efforts were in vain, as were those of fellow campaigners.